NRenella/ClasherB/README.md

 ## Getting Started

 This project is a work in progress
-A app that connects players and form teams
+An app that connects players and form teams